Doubtful Baptisms—the need for conditional sacraments

 The crisis in the Church, which provides the grounds for doubt, is universal, even though the way it manifests is not uniform.

-In much of the world, it is no longer safe or reasonable to assume the validity of a baptism simply because a record of it exists.
-There must also be (i) reliable witnesses to the event or (ii) moral certainty that the specific priest or deacon concerned could be relied upon to baptise validly.
+In some parts of the world, it may no longer be safe or reasonable to assume the validity of a baptism simply because a record of it exists.
+In such cases, there must also be (i) reliable witnesses to the event or (ii) moral certainty that the specific priest or deacon concerned could be relied upon to baptise validly.

-Only when the unity of teaching and practice has been restored will it be possible once again to assume that the registers always give an accurate account of valid sacraments.
+Only when the unity of teaching and practice has been restored will it be possible once again to assume that all registers will always give an accurate account of valid sacraments.

 2. Baptism cannot be repeated without sacrilege